What is the Nato military alliance and how is it helping Ukraine?

-What is the Nato summit and why is it important for Ukraine?
+What is the Nato and why is the 2024 summit important for Ukraine?

 Support truly